Exclusive Interview with Isbo Art Tattoo by Iva Kanceska 09/08/2010

 you'll regret the rest of your life.

-Q: What's the opinion about Graffiti in your country?
+Q: What's the opinion about graffiti in your country?
 Are

 there any harsh law regulations?